 - I had not taken any coaching class for Law, Audit, IT/SM.
 I did self-study for the same.

-- I had not even written any Mock Tests (though I suggest students should write mock test as it helps us in time management)
+- I had not even written any Mock Tests (however I suggest students to write mock tests as it helps in time management)

 - For theory subjects, I did lots of writing practice and also revised 3 times.
 So, my revisions were very strong.